mpflynnx/beginning-c-plus-plus-programming/docs/section10.md

 ### std::cin functions

-`std::cin` contains a function called [getline()](https://en.cppreference.com/w/cpp/string/basic_string/getline). getline reads characters from an input stream and places them into a string, it ignores spaces in the input stream.
+`std::cin` contains a function called [getline()](https://en.cppreference.com/w/cpp/string/basic_string/getline). getline() reads characters from an input stream and places them into a string, it ignores white spaces in the input stream.

 **Example**
 ```c